FOREX-Euro steadies, Aussie up after core inflation

 By Patrick Graham

-LONDON, April 22 (Reuters) - The euro recovered some ground against the dollar on Wednesday in the absence of major news on Greece, while the Australian dollar rose after inflation data suggested an interest rate cut was not imminent.
+LONDON, April 22 (Reuters) - The euro recovered some ground against the dollar on Wednesday in the absence of major developments over Greece, while the Australian dollar rose after inflation data suggested an interest rate cut was not imminent.

-In a subdued session for most major currencies, sterling gained around half a percent against a basket of its peers after Bank of England minutes that emphasised hopes for a further improvement in the UK economy over the next year.

 The threat that Greece could fall out of the euro in a disagreement over the terms of financial aid from the rest of Europe has yet to show up to any great extent in the price of the single currency.

-Many analysts and investors say a Greek exit from the euro prompted by Athens running out of funds in May or June could knock the euro swiftly below parity with the dollar.
-But for the moment the market still believes the ability of European policymakers to avert that scenario.
+Many analysts and investors say a Greek exit from the euro prompted by Athens running out of funds in May or June could knock the euro swiftly below parity with the dollar, but for the moment the market retains faith in the ability of European policymakers to avert that scenario.

 “Greece is certainly something that is continuing to be in focus given that we still don’t have a bailout deal,” said Phyllis Papadavid, Senior Global FX Strategist with BNP Paribas in London.